 There’s always something to be learned in the vast world of wine.
 Knowing a bit of the language will keep you from getting lost in translation and potentially buying something you might not like.
-Plus, you’ll sound informed the next time you’re in a tasting room.
+Plus, you’ll sound informed the next time you’re in a tasting room or perusing a bottle shop, online or in person.

-So, while you study up on outstanding regions like Alto Adige and unique styles like White Pinot Noir, pack this handy term guide with you.
+So, while you study up on outstanding regions like Alto Adige and unique styles like white pinot noir, pack this handy term guide with you.
+The list is a combination of winemaking terminology and the words industry types like to use to describe wines and their very specific styles.
 It might just expose you to your new favorite bottle or producer.

 An ancient clay vessel used to ferment or age wines, famously utilized by Georgians thousands of years ago and re-emerging as a style today.
 Read more about it here.

 American Viticultural Area, or one of an increasing number of wine-producing regions defined by their distinctive climate, geology, and growing conditions.
-As in Walla Walla Valley, Los Carneros, or the Dundee Hills.
+Examples include Washington’s Walla Walla Valley, California’s Los Carneros, and Oregon’s Dundee Hills.

 The foil enclosure at the top of the bottle, usually covering the cork.